SPOOKEXE/ComfyUI_CogVLM/README.md

 CogVLM captioning

-Note: this code only supports CUDA (NVIDIA).
+Note: this code only supports CUDA (NVIDIA) and needs xformers support/enabled.

 # Installation